Doctor of Philosophy (Theological Studies) Program

 Student Progress Evaluation

-Upon completion of the first year in the program (typically 18 or more hours, including advanced standing), each student’s fitness for PhD study is evaluated.
+Upon completion of the first year in the program (typically 18 units or more, including advanced standing), each student’s fitness for PhD study is evaluated.
 Student progress is assessed by several criteria: completion of program deficiencies, including course work; Greek, Hebrew, and research language proficiency; cumulative GPA; writing aptitude; promise of teaching/research ability; exemplary Christian character; involvement in the academic community; and department of concentration recommendations.
-The student progress evaluation is initiated by the program director in consultation with the department chair.
+The student progress evaluation is initiated by the program director.

 In a case where the program director, faculty, or the student has concerns about the student’s’ academic progress, or if there is some other reason the student is unable to complete the PhD/THS program, the program director and the student should meet.
 If the program director is unable to recommend that the student continue in the program, or if the student believes that he or she is unable to continue the program, the student may be given the option of completing a terminal Master of Theology degree in lieu of completing the PhD/THS program.
 If such action is recommended by the program director in consultation with the chair of the student’s department of concentration, the student must submit a written request to withdraw from the PhD/THS to the program director.
 Completed course work is evaluated according to the following criteria:

-- When fewer than 48 hours of PhD-level course work has been completed, the student may complete a Change of Program form through the Admissions Office with applicable coursework transferring into the ThM degree program, and the ThM Major Comprehensive Exam must be passed.
-(In the case of a student having completed 36 or more hours of PhD course work, the capstone thesis or major research papers requirement is waived in lieu of the substantive writing in program courses.)
+- When fewer than 41 units of PhD-level course work has been completed, the student may complete a Change of Program form through the Admissions Office with applicable coursework transferring into the ThM degree program, and the ThM Major Comprehensive Exam must be passed.
+(In the case of a student having completed 30 units or more of PhD course work, the capstone thesis or major research papers requirement is waived in lieu of the substantive writing in program courses.)

 - A second ThM from Trinity in the same concentration will not be awarded in cases where a Trinity ThM has already been awarded.
 Students opting for the ThM in lieu of the PhD/THS will not be readmitted at some future date to a PhD program at Trinity.